 Sage CRM offers Multi Currency features.
 This allows, for example, a Sales user in the UK to quote in Sterling for their British Customers and to Quote in Euros for their German customers.
 The Sales Manager in Ireland can then see both quotes expressed in Euros or a financial controller in the US could run a forecast report in US dollars.

 Sage CRM offers a field type called 'Currency'.
 These currency fields allow you to specify a value and a currency ID.
-They are actually held as two seperate fields in the database.
+They are actually held as two separate fields in the database.
 It is important to release that if you have quoted and stored a value in a currency that value will remain the same on the record regardless of exchange rate changes.
 If a customer is quoted USD 100,000 for a project, it will remain USD 100,000.
 This is the value stored in the database.

 However, a user reporting on the data in another currency may see a change in the project value, if the exchange rates have been changed since the last time the report was run.